rachelmad/rachelmad.github.io/_posts/2016-08-14-material-design-jekyll.md

 <h6>1.
 Get an MDL template</h6>
 <p>
-Head on over to <a href="https://getmdl.io/templates/index.html">the Material Design Lite site</a> and find a template you like.
+Head on over to the Material Design Lite site and find a <a href="https://getmdl.io/templates/index.html">template</a> you like.
 I picked the Portfolio template, as it describes exactly what I wanted to do with my
 <a href="https://pages.github.com/">Github Page</a>: a simple portfolio site to showcase
 my resume, projects, and even a blog.
 Download the template you like.